rarenicks/30-days-of-code/README.md

 - Day 5/30 : Introduction to deep reinforcement learning.
 - Day 6/30 : Learned about Deep Q learning.
 - Day 7/30 : Studied about math behind Deep Q learning and its architectures
+- Day 8/30 : Updated the reinforcement learning agent for tic tae toe to run for 5 Million episodes